alwell/Presentations/PITCHME.md

 - What other data collection methods can you use?
 Why are they important / relevant?
 (Class / school / local data)

 ---
-### What is the differences between qualitative and quantitative data?
+### What are the differences between qualitative and quantitative data?

 ---